punz321/Whisper/README.md

 # Whisper
 A Sentiment Analysis model
-- implemented Natural Language Processing
+- implemented Natural Language Processing using TensorFlow
-- using TensorFlow
+- used Google's BERT model
-- used mic for speech input
+- used mic for speech input in Jupyter notebook